drubach/HookedOnBooks/docs/README.md

 * The login process has been tested and verified.
 Users are not able to login if they enter an invalid username or password.

 * The register process has been tested and verified.
-User will be stopped from registering if an existing username or email is being used.
-They will also be stopped if it isn't a valid email, or if the password doesn't meet the data validation rules to do with special characters.
+User will be stopped from registering if an existing username is being used.
+They will also be stopped if ithe password doesn't meet the data validation rules to do with special characters.

 * The search function has been tested and verified.
-Users can search by tags to return a list of reviews that match said criteria.
-If they search by no tags, or no match exists, the page will say that no match was found, and prompt them to search again.
-If they have less than 3 reviews in their result, the user will be prompted to search again at the bottom of the page.
+Users can search by title, auther or description and the site returns a list of reviews that match said criteria.
+If no match exists, the page will say that no "Results not Found", and prompt them to search again.

-* The add recipe function has been tested and verified.
-Users can add recipe pictures by getting the URL of a picture that has the file extension .jpg and .png and automatically uploads to the Connect reviews ImgBB account.
-The image URL will be stored in MongoDB and used as the src attribute on displaying the recipe.
-Each field of the add a recipe page has a minimum number of characters and are required for a user to create a recipe.
-The user can add associated tags, and create their own if they don't see a category they like.
+* The add a book function has been tested and verified.
+Users can add books with titles, authors and a short description.

+* The edit a book function has been tested and verified.
+On books they have entered, users can update a book title, authors and a short description.

+* The delete a book function has been tested and verified.
+On books they have entered, users can delete a book completely from the database.

 * The Profile page has been tested and verified.
-Users can add a profile picture the same way that they add recipe pictures, URLs with valid .jpg or .png file extensions.
-They can edit their names, emails, and usernames.
-Emails and usernames can not be duplicates to what already exists in MongoDB.
-User's API key can be used to access their entire recipe database or a specific recipe, based on the endpoint they access shown [here](API_Docs.md).
-API keys can be regenerated at the user's discretion.
-The user can view the reviews they created, and the reviews they saved.
-They can also change their password, provided the passwords they give match.

-* The My reviews page has been tested and verified.
-The correct list of reviews are returned to the users that they created.
-Users can also go into the reviews and view more details if they so choose.

-* The Saved reviews page has been tested and verified.
-The correct list of reviews are returned to the users that they saved.
-Users can also go into the reviews and view more details if they so choose.
-    * There is a minor bug on iPads where if a user has no saved reviews, a small white space is shown below the footer, but it does not affect the functionality.

-* The Change Password page has been tested and verified.
-Users can't change the password if the passwords they input doesn't pass data validation related to special characters, or if the passwords they put in don't match.

-* The Recipe page has been tested and verified.
-If a user is not the owner of a recipe, they can save or unsave the recipe and have the recipe display in their saved reviews.
-If the user does own the recipe, then they will be able to edit virtually ever field except for the owner field.
-Users can delete reviews from this page, and it will also remove the recipe from the list of saved reviews of other users.
+Users can manage their profile by changing their user name and password.
+They can also delte their profile.

 * All pages were tested on a variety of different device sizes and it looks great on desktop, tablet, and mobile.